Engelandvaarders and Refugees:

 decision to cycle from Delft to Scheveningen after hearing the

-broadcast announcement of the surrender of Netherland forces changed
+broadcast announcement of the surrender of Netherlands forces changed

 the course of his life.
 After arrival at Dover aboard HMS Venomous he joined theSS Jupiterunder Captain Dekker as assistant engineer before joining the Royal Netherlands Navy as an Ordinary Seaman (OD) on theHNMS Jacob van Heemskerkwhere he became the RDF Operator.